CNuge/SalmonEuAdmix/README.md

-    -make sure the tflite and regular agree (TODO) -sub out the requirements and try to eliminate the tensorflow dependency ^go back to paper repo, and sub in the finished product. (see desktop for starting code) -cleanup / eliminate the main sections of module files (these are start of unit tests)
+    -make sure the tflite and regular agree (TODO) -sub out the requirements and try to eliminate the tensorflow dependency ^go back to paper repo, and sub in the finished product. (see desktop for starting code)
+        - keep just one or the other
+- silence any tf command line warnings
+-cleanup / eliminate the main sections of module files (these are start of unit tests)